fbpx

 Foster parents are needed for. . .

-PAWS is seeking loving foster homes for dogs of all sizes while they heal from surgery or receive treatment at our clinic for illnesses and injuries.
-We focus on saving the neediest dogs, many of whom are seniors with special medical needs requiring ongoing care.
+We are also seeking foster homes for dogs with a variety of medical conditions and are in need of a little extra TLC while they heal from surgery or receive treatment at our clinic for illnesses or injuries.
+We focus on saving the neediest dogs, many of whom are seniors with special medical needs that require ongoing care.

-The best kept secret of fostering: mom does all the work!
-With just the basics (food, litter, vet care, and love) the kittens will grow healthy and strong and ready for forever homes.
+The best kept secret of fostering a family: mom does all the work!
+With just the basics (food, litter, vet care, and love) the kittens will grow healthy, strong, and ready for adoption.
 When Mom’s done nursing, she’ll go on to find a loving family too.
 Fosters are especially needed during the summer months – also known as “kitten season.”

 Orphaned Kittens